Fogh/Sickbeard-Alfred/README.md

 * Do a forced search for episodes
 * Show upcoming episodes
 * Show downloaded history
-* Open Sickbeard webinterface
+* Open Sick Beard webinterface
-* Get the version of Sickbeard
+* Get the version of Sick Beard
-* Ping Sickbeard
+* Ping Sick Beard
-* Restart Sickbeard
+* Restart Sick Beard
-* Shutdown Sickbeard
+* Shutdown Sick Beard

 ## Setup

 * Use the keyword `sick api <API key>` to set your API key.
-* If you host Sickbeard elsewhere than localhost use the keyword `sick host <host url>` to set your host URL.
+* If you host Sickbeard elsewhere than localhost use the keyword `sick host <host URL>` to set your host URL.

 ## Contribute